-Whoa, I’m at the Georgia Aquarium – the world’s largest aquarium!
+Whoa, I’m at the Georgia Aquarium – one of the world’s largest aquariums!

 There are a few types of tourist attractions that I typically shy away from when I’m in a new city.
 Like zoos.
 And science museums.
 I enjoy those places, but they’re a dime a dozen.
 There’s not much variance from one to another.

 Aquariums tend to be the same way.
 But the Georgia Aquarium is different.
-It happens to be the largest aquarium on the planet, as verified by Guinness World Records, with more than ten million gallons of water.
+For years, it was the largest aquarium on the planet, as verified by Guinness World Records, with more than ten million gallons of water.
 Stop and ponder that figure for a moment.
 Ten million gallons!

 When I think of eels, I imagine some scientist somewhere trying to harness the power of the eel to allow us to recharge our portable devices.
 It sounds like something MacGyver would do in today’s world – find a live eel and connect his dead phone to recharge it and call for help.
 Anyway, that’s just a long-winded way of saying that I love these 500-volt beasts.

 A lot of snakes are stuck with dreary brown exteriors, but these girls got lucky in the genetics department with their brilliant green skins.
 They are not venomous; they just wrap themselves around their victims and suffocate them.
 Fun!

 Nothing terrifies me more in the ocean than jellyfish.
 Sharks?
 No big deal.
 But these pesky, stinging blobs of goo can inflict real pain.
 Or so I hear.
 I’m not going anywhere near them if I can help it.
 These sea nettles (left) are painful to humans, but the moon jelly (right) is not.
 Another cool sight at this Atlanta aquarium!

 There are sharks in the petting zoo!
 It sounds like a horror film or bad SNL sketch, but this touch pool actually contains small sharks and rays that users can gently touch as they swim past.
 Spoiler: They’re soft and slimy.